Table of Contents Show

 What is a co-op?What is a co-op?

 First, it’s essential to understand what precisely a co-op is.
 A co-op, or cooperative, is a shared multi-unit apartment building where each resident has a shared interest in the entire building through co-op shares.
 The goal is to have all the tenants motivated to keep the building in good condition.
-Then, a lease, contract, or percentage of stock, enables the owner to live in a particular apartment unit there.
+A lease, contract, or percentage of stock, enables the owner to live in a particular apartment unit there.

-The co-op association, which is usually incorporated, consists of all the shareholders and owns the entire building.
-The management of the building and any financial decisions are made through the shareholders and its elected board of directors.
+The co-op association, usually incorporated, consists of all the shareholders and owns the entire building.
+The building’s management and any financial decisions are made through the shareholders and its elected board of directors.

 What are co-op shares?What are co-op shares?

 A co-op is comprised of stocks or shares.
 When a co-op is created, it will be determined how many shares the co-op will have.
-Most co-ops have a few hundred shares, not thousands, but it does vary co-op to co-op.
+Most co-ops have a few hundred shares, not thousands, but they vary from co-op to co-op.

 Co-op shareholders receive actual certificates of stock, although they may only see them briefly at closing.
 Then, the bank usually holds a stock certificate until the owner pays off the security agreement.

 The shares represent your ownership — because you do not own the unit, you plan to live in.

 How are co-op shares divided?How are co-op shares divided?

 Each apartment or unit is allocated a specific amount of shares based on a variety of factors.

 Each co-op building may do it slightly differently, but in general, it is based on a few key things, such as: How many rooms does the apartment?
 What’s the apartment’s total square footage?
 What floor is it on?
 And how much light does the co-op apartment get?
 Is there a great view?
 Does it have a balcony?

-In general, every co-op offering plan states that there be a reasonable relationship between the allocation of shares for each unit and the relative value of each apartment.
+In general, every co-op offering plan states a reasonable relationship between the allocation of shares for each unit and the relative value of each apartment.
 So if the co-op sold for more money, that apartment would be allocated more shares.